WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 ### `defaultBlock`

 - **Type:** `Array`
 - **Default:** - `undefined`.
 Determines which block type should be inserted by default and any attributes that should be set by default when the block is inserted.
-Takes an array in the form of `[ blockname, {blockAttributes} ]`.
+Takes an array in the form of `[ name: blockname, attributes: {blockAttributes} ]`.

 ### `directInsert`